ChrisHammond/jekyllexample.github.io/_posts/2023-02-01-Easy-instructions-to-install-jekyll.md

 date: '2023-02-01T10:00:15+00:00'
 last_modified_at: '2024-07-01T15:58:25+00:00'
 permalink: easy-installation-instructions-for-jekyll
-description: A blog post that provides easy instructions for installing Jekyll.
+description: "A blog post that provides easy instructions for installing Jekyll.
+If you have any feedback let us know!"
 image: BlogPost-4.jpg
 categories: [ Jekyll, Tutorial ]
 featured: true